-The GT Commonwealth PAC seeks a Pennsylvania Legislature dominated by a super-majority of pro-energy, pro-life Republicans.
+The GT Commonwealth PAC seeks a Pennsylvania Legislature dominated by a super-majority of pro-energy, pro-life, pro-business and pro-ag Republicans.

-We want to be part of bringing that vision about by gathering funds and strategically deploying money and campaign resources in key state legislative campaigns.
-At the same time, we are actively identifying, recruiting, and equipping the next generation of state legislators.
+We want to be part of bringing that vision about by gathering funds and strategically deploying money and campaign resources in key state-wide, legislative and local elections.
+At the same time, we are actively identifying, recruiting, and equipping the next generation of elected officials.